Preparing for the Fair

 What you should do

-Keep all the contents of your stall within the confines of your pitch, to help ensure that foot traffic is not impeded.
+Keep all personal items, stock/supplies, display units and wares for your stall and its anchors within the confines of your pitch to help ensure that foot traffic and your neighbouring stallholders are not impeded.

-Also help your customers maintain a queue in a way that does not impede your neighbouring stall holders, the road where crowds may need to be ushered rapidly for the sake of emergency vehicles, or general foot traffic.
-How you achieve this is up to you, but many stall holders adopt a layout within their pitch to allow people to step out of the passing foot traffic.
+Also, please help your customers maintain a queue in a way that does not impede general foot traffic, your neighbouring stallholders, nor the road from where crowds may need to be ushered rapidly, for the sake of emergency vehicles.
+How you achieve this is up to you, but many stallholders adopt a layout within their pitch to allow people to step out of the passing foot traffic to browse, or wait.

-Notify your Zone Manager if there is an issue where you need our team to support you, as they will have walkie talkies and know the right point of contact for your needs.
-This includes any issues you may have with visitors.
+Notify your Zone Manager if there is any issue where you need our team to support you, as they will have walkie-talkies and access to our PA system and know the right point of contact for your needs.

-Keep note of our Event Control phone number which is another way you can contact a member of our Event Management team if you’re having issues that need our assistance.
+Keep note of our phone number, 07768 877639, which is another way you can contact a member of our Event Management Team if you are having issues which need our assistance.
 When calling this number, please be ready to give your zone and pitch number.
 This phone number is for calls, not texts.
-This phone number will only be answered on the day of the fair.
+This phone number will only be answered on the day of the Fair.

 What we do

-We will continue to have people available in the Information tent throughout the day, to assist people attending the fair as well as stall holders.
+We will continue to have volunteer team members available in the Information Tent throughout the day, to assist people attending the Fair as well as stallholders.
 Event Management may take photos throughout the day.

-Some members of our team will also help facilitate the fair’s entertainment throughout the day, as well as managing the tannoy for announcements.
+Some members of our team will also help facilitate the Fair’s entertainment throughout the day, as well as managing the PA tannoy for announcements.

-Zone managers will be around throughout the fair, ready to assist with questions and issues that arise.
+Zone managers will be around throughout the Fair, ready to assist with questions and issues which may arise.

-Venture Security will also be present throughout the day to help ensure our fair remains safe.
+Our Security contractor will also be present throughout the day to help ensure our Fair remains safe.

 We have paramedics on site to assist with any medical emergencies happening in the area, and people will be at the road blocks all day long to facilitate emergency vehicle access.